1976 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 3. Clipped Planchet Errors

-Clipped planchets result from blanking press malfunctions where circular punches overlap previously cut holes in the metal strip or strike too close to strip edges.
-This creates three distinct clip types: curved clips from overlapping punch patterns, straight clips from edge proximity, and ragged clips from defective metal areas.
+Clipped planchets result from blanking press malfunctions where circular punches overlap previously cut holes in the metal strip, or strike too close to the strip’s edge.
+This creates a crescent-shaped void along the coin’s edge — the missing metal section is the defining diagnostic feature.

 Where to Sell Your 1976 Dime?

-Match your selling strategy to your coin’s value, common circulated pieces move efficiently through local dealers or coin shops, while premium specimens deserve specialized auction houses where serious collectors compete for top-grade material.
+Match your selling strategy to your coin’s value.
+Common circulated pieces move efficiently through local dealers or coin shops, while premium specimens deserve specialized auction houses where serious collectors compete for top-grade material.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)